hadialaddin/crypto-genie/README.md

 This feature allows you to pre-set a maximum range for the Stop Loss, allowing you to move your Stop Loss closer to the entry price (lower loss or in profit) but not further away, thus enforcing a maximum loss.

 ### Take Profits Monitor
-Automated Take Profits Monitor that will ensure specific pre-defined quantities of the positions are taken at specific price levels, to avoid missing on potential gains that usually get lost if not taken.
+Automated Take Profits Monitor that will ensure specific pre-defined ratios of active positions are taken at specific price levels (in profit ratios), to avoid missing on potential gains that usually get lost if not taken.

 ### Lock In Profits Monitor
 Automated Lock In Profits Monitor to ensure the Stop Loss moves from Loss to Breakeven or In-Profit to avoid incurring losses once a position satisfies the price level conditions.